This project is now complete.

 Educational electronic health record system (EdEHR) project

-In 2017, we worked with the project collaborators to create a proposal to secure funding from the Ministry of Advanced Education, Skills and Training to build on the research and development they had completed.
-The collaborative effort has been successful and the group is actively working towards the development of a resource that can be piloted and evaluated by post-secondary institutions across B.C.
+In 2017, BCcampus worked with the project collaborators to create a proposal to secure funding from the Ministry of Advanced Education, Skills and Training to build on the research and development they had completed.
+The collaborative effort was successful and the group initiated a project for the development of a resource that could be piloted and evaluated by post-secondary institutions across B.C.